If you are an employee then please click here to add a US Deposit Account

 Step 3: Submit a request to firstname.lastname@example.org

-Once you’ve resolved the issue, please email email@example.com with:
+Once you’ve resolved the issue, please email email@example.com with these details:

-- The email including the last four digits of the locked account, and the reason for the rejected request (i.e., insufficient funds, account not enabled for direct debits)
+- Your user email address, including the last four digits of the locked account, and the reason for the rejected request (i.e., insufficient funds, account not enabled for direct debits).

 Once we receive your email, we will follow up and unlock your account.